Barbara J. Ford

+Career

-She served in the Peace Corps volunteer in Panama and Nicaragua.
+Ford served as a Peace Corps volunteer in Panama and Nicaragua.

 Her professional positions include assistant commissioner for central library services at the Chicago Public Library; executive director of the Virginia Commonwealth University libraries; and associate library director at Trinity University in San Antonio, Texas.
 She has also served in several positions at the University of Illinois at Chicago.

-Ford was Director of Mortenson Center for International Library Programs at the University of Illinois at Urbana-Champaign Libraries from 2003 to 2014.
+Ford was Director of Mortenson Center for International Library Programs at the University of Illinois at Urbana-Champaign libraries from 2003 to 2014.

-Ford's ALA Presidential theme was “Libraries: Global Reach – Local Touch” during.
-Earlier in her career she was president of the Association of College and Research Libraries from 1990- 1991.

-She served as an elected member of the Governing Board of the International Federation of Library Associations and Institutions from 2005 to 2009 and as a member of the U.S. National Commission for UNESCO from 2011 to 2013.
+Ford served as an elected member of the Governing Board of the International Federation of Library Associations and Institutions from 2005 to 2009.
+She served as a member of the U.S. National Commission for UNESCO from 2011 to 2013.

-Honors

-The American Librarian Association recognized Barbara Ford's many contributions to the library community by including her in its ALA Legacy Society Honor Roll.
-She was the inaugural speaker for the Jean E. Coleman Library Outreach Lecture.
-On 22 April 2016 the Illinois Library Association awarded her as an Illinois Library Luminary for her dedication to the field.
+Community engagement

+Ford has been an advocate of community engagement throughout her career.
+In her 2000 Coleman Lecture for the Office for Literacy and Outreach Services she noted the need for libraries to broaden their strategies to collaborate with new partners.